-Can Hearing Aids Cause Further Hearing Loss?
-Or Do Hearing Aids Slow Hearing Loss?
+Can Hearing Aids Cause Hearing Loss

 Consider 70 degrees Fahrenheit.
-After you’ve been out at the beach all day in 90-degree weather, going inside to a room that is 70 degrees feels cool, since your body has adjusted to consider 90 degrees to be normal.
-However, when you’ve been out shoveling snow in the winter for an hour or so, going inside to a 70-degree home feels warm, because, again, your brain and body have come to consider below 30 degrees normal.
+After you’ve been out at the beach all day in 90-degree weather, going inside to a room that is 70 degrees feels cool, since your body has adjusted to consider 90 degrees as normal.
+However, when you’ve been out shoveling snow in the winter, going inside to a 70-degree home feels warm because, again, your brain and body have come to consider below 30 degrees normal.
 The temperature of the room in question hasn’t changed, but your perceptions have.

 Hearing aids can help slow the progression of your hearing loss.
 Are you familiar with the saying “use it or lose it”?
 Typically, people use this phrase to refer to muscle atrophy and the like, but it applies to your hearing as well.
 In order to stay healthy, nerves need stimulation.
 When you have hearing loss, some of your auditory nerve cells aren’t being used as often, so they can weaken further.
 Plus, your brain is working harder to hear sounds due to less information coming in through those damaged or weakened nerves.
 The combination of the two leads to further hearing loss.
 Meanwhile, wearing hearing aids amplifies sounds you would struggle to hear otherwise, stimulating the auditory nerve cells and “exercising” them, so your hearing (and quality of life) stays optimal under the conditions.

-As mentioned above, the longer you go with hearing loss and without hearing aids, the less “exercise” your auditory nerves get, and the worse your hearing loss may become.
+As mentioned above, the longer you go without hearing aids, the less “exercise” your auditory nerves get, and the worse your hearing loss may become.
 However, there is another option.
 While custom hearing aids may be expensive, MDHearingAid offers a selection of affordable hearing aids that can help you improve your quality of life and slow the progression of your hearing loss.
 Check out our customer reviews to find out why people love our hearing aids, and if you have any questions, contact us online, and we’ll be happy to help!